-This is a fairly new entry in the top 25, propelled by the popularity of John Tesh's version.
+This is a fairly new entry in the top 25, propelled by the popularity of versions by John Tesh and David Foster.
 Both the composer and lyricist (Peter J. Wilhousky and Mykola Leontovich) were not Jewish.

 "Do They Know It's Christmas?
 (Feed the World)"